 - Show filter label.
 This option will be useful if you have several filters to apply.
 When enabled, it shows the filter label.

-4 Step — Set the Indexer Options
+Set Indexer Options

 The indexer is a feature that shows how many items match every sorting option.
 The number of items is shown near the option in brackets.
 If you would like to enable that option, it is not enough to turn on the toggle in the menu.

 First of all, you have to open the Dashboard and go to JetPlugins > JetSmartFilters Settings > Indexer.
-Turn on the Enable Indexed filters functionality toggle, click on the proper post type and click the “Save” button.
+Turn on the Enable Indexed filters functionality toggle, click on the proper post type, and click the “Save” button.

-After that proceed to SmartFilters, open the list of filters, and hit the “Index Filter” button.
+After that, proceed to SmartFilters, open the list of filters, and hit the “Index Filter” button.

 Now you can turn back to the page with the grid and filters and continue with the settings.
 Unfold the Indexer Options menu tab and turn the Apply Indexer and Show Counter toggles on.
 After that, you can choose whether to show the counter with zero value when the option is empty and when to change counters.

 If you have JetStyleManager installed, you can also customize the appearance of the filter block.
-In that case, after clicking on the filter block you will see a “Block Style” button next to the “Settings” button.
-Hit it and you will see a set of sections that contain design settings of the block elements.
+In that case, after clicking on the filter block, you will see a “Block Style” button next to the “Settings” button.
+Hit it, and you will see a set of sections that contain the design settings of the block elements.
 You will be able to choose alignments, sizes, colors, fonts, gaps, and other features of the filter design.
 Play with the settings to achieve the result that will fit your taste.

 That’s it.
 You now know how to apply a filter to the grid without editing it in the Elementor page builder.
-Enjoy!